hao-cheng/ee596_spr2019_lab2/README.md

 pip install rasa_nlu
 ```

-If you get error about "Failed building wheel for Twisted", please make sure
+If you get an error about "Failed building wheel for Twisted", please make sure
 you have installed `python3.6-dev` package by running the following commands on
 Ubuntu.
 ```